-Limited time introductory offers on all products: This month only!
+Limited time Special Offers!
+This month only!

 EMBARK UPON THE MOST INNOVATIVE, VERSATILE AND PIONEERING CURRY FOOD JARS TO HIT THE UK SHORES